Skip to main content

 ]

-It's likely the tool will return a list of type errors, this is perfectly normal.
-At this point you have a few options:
+The tool may return a list of type errors; this is perfectly normal.
+You have a few options at this point:

-comments.
-This will get your project to a clean type checking state and you can drive down the number of errors as you go.
+1. Use # pyrefly: ignore comments to silence the errors.
+This will get your project to a clean type-checking state, and you can reduce the number of errors as you go.
 We've included a script that can do this for you:

 pyrefly check --suppress-errors

-- Use extra configuration options to silence specific categories of errors, or exclude files with more errors than average.
+1. Use extra configuration options to silence specific categories of errors or exclude files with more errors than average.

 Upgrading Pyrefly

-Upgrading the version of Pyrefly you're using, or a third party library you depend on can surface new type errors in your code.
-Fixing them all at once is often not realistic.
+Upgrading the version of Pyrefly you're using or a third-party library you depend on can reveal new type errors in your code.
+Fixing them all at once is often unrealistic.
 We've written scripts to help you temporarily silence them.

 pyrefly check --suppress-errors